Tag Archives: Holy Spirit

 The saint goes on to say that just as water adapts itself to every creature, the Holy Spirit gives life to each one according to its needs and to benefit the common good.
 The Spirit’s coming is gentle, not felt as a burden, with tenderness, as a true friend, to save, heal, counsel, strengthen and console.

 So back to spring rains.
-Will they come this year?
+They have come this year.
 The magnolia trees outside my room testify they’ve come, and the other trees and plants in our garden testify too.
 The rain falling on the earth does what it always does.
 Like the Spirit of God, water brings life.

-And it brings life to all the varied plants, all shapes, all sizes, even some we might think useless or poisonous.
+Might we learn from the spring rains bringing life to all the varied plants, all shapes, all sizes, even some we might think useless or of no account?.
 Might we learn from the spring rains?

 Send the spring rains, Lord, on our varied earth and human family.